eugenejw/Heuristic_Word_Finding/README.rst

 - Pure-Python
 - Fully documented
-- 100% test coverage
-- Includes unigram and bigram data
+- Includes unigram data
 - Command line interface for batch processing
-- Easy to hack (e.g. different scoring, new data, different language)
+- Easy to hack (e.g. new data, different language)
 - Developed on Python 2.7
-- Tested on CPython 2.6, 2.7, 3.2, 3.3, 3.4 and PyPy 2.2
+- Tested on CPython 2.7 and 3.4

 User Guide
 ----------